 Overtime Entitlement in Alabama

-According to Alabama overtime laws, overtime pay is required for any non-exempt employees.
+Overtime pay in Alabama is required for all non-exempt employees.

-An hourly employee who earns below $844 a week ($43,888 per year) and works in a non-exempt industry is entitled to overtime pay.
+As per the FLSA, an employee who earns below $684 per week (equivalent to a $35,568 annual salary) and works in a non-exempt industry is entitled to overtime pay.

-However, an employee’s overall eligibility for overtime pay will be based on what the job duties are as well as what type of business they are in.
+However, an employee’s overall eligibility for overtime pay will be based on what their job duties are as well as what type of business they are in.

-Read more about your Overtime Rights in Alabama and Overtime Exceptions and Exemptions in Alabama.
+Read more about your Overtime Rights in Alabama.

 Overtime for Tipped Employees in Alabama